deniskrumko/ksqldb-ui/README.md

 Some explanation:

-- `topic_link` is used to redirect to Apache Kafka or Redpanda UI to see topic messages.
+- `topic_link` (optional) is used to redirect to Apache Kafka or Redpanda UI to see topic messages.
 Topic name is passed to `{}` placeholder in the URL.
-- `warning_message` is shown in the UI if you are in production.
-Totally optional.
+- `warning_message` (optional) is a string that contains message that will be shown then you switch to selected env.
 - `history` is enabled by default.
 If you want to disable it, set `history.enabled = false` in your config.